getml/getml-community/README.md

 getML can [import data from various sources](https://docs.getml.com/latest/user_guide/importing_data/importing_data.html) like CSV, Pandas, JSON, SQLite, MySQL, MariaDB, PostgreSQL, Greenplum, ODBC.

 While the standard version is open source, can be run on your local machine, and gets basic support via EMail and via this repository, it must not be used for productive purposes.
-The [professional and enterprise versions](https://www.getml.com/pricing) in contrast allows productive uses, gets also support via phone and chat, offers training sessions, as well as on-premise and cloud hosting, and export and deployment features.
+The [professional and Enterprise versions](https://www.getml.com/pricing) in contrast allows productive uses, gets also support via phone and chat, offers training sessions, as well as on-premise and cloud hosting, and export and deployment features.
 Get in [contact via email](mailto:hello@getml.com) or directly [schedule a meeting](https://getml.com/contact).

 ### Features generate by getML